 - Recognize the importance of the individuality of a person with one or more disabilities and develop an appreciation for the complex relationship between the disabilities and the individual;

-- Grow in awareness of how our own perceptions affect our understanding of disabilities.
+- Gain an awareness of how our own perceptions affect our understanding of disabilities.

 Graduates of this program will be able to obtain positions within the following fields: